Monogramm/taiga-contrib-ldap-auth-ext/README.md

 If needed, change `pip` to `pip3` to use the Python 3 version.

+For an even simpler installation, you can use our own Docker image: <https://github.com/Monogramm/docker-taiga>

 ## Configuration

 ### taiga-back

-Add the following to `settings/local.py`:
+Add the following to `settings/local.py` for Taiga <=5.0 or `settings/common.py` for Taiga >5.0:

 ```python
 INSTALLED_APPS += ["taiga_contrib_ldap_auth_ext"]